rackerlabs/design-system/_component_design/vertical-stepper.md

 ## When to use

-Use a vertical stepper to help a user complete complex workflows that require multiple inputs.
-Divide the workflow into thematic steps and then use the stepper pattern to progressively reveal workflow steps to the user.
+Use a vertical stepper to help the user complete complex workflows that require multiple inputs.
+Divide the workflow into thematic steps and then use the stepper pattern to progressively reveal workflow the steps to the user.

-A vertical stepper fulfills the same need as a horizontal stepper.
+A vertical stepper fulfills the same function as a horizontal stepper.
 Unlike a horizontal stepper, a vertical stepper can work with all screen sizes.

 {% endcolumn %}